-In January President Donald Trump signed an executive order withdrawing the U.S. from further consideration of the Trans Pacific Partnership (TPP).
+In January 2017 President Donald Trump signed an executive order withdrawing the U.S. from further consideration of the Trans Pacific Partnership (TPP).
 USCCB looks forward to an inclusive national debate that considers sound ethical criteria in formulating trade policy.
-While the Transatlantic Trade and Investment Partnership (TTIP) has generated less public debate than the TPP, it is also unlikely to move forward as it stands under the Trump Administration.